yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 # Prepare data for TabPFN

 Currently, TabPFN supports up to **10,000** samples and **500** features (genes) in a tabular data.
-We will filter our data by gene variance and will use top 500 variable genes as input for TABPFN.
+We will filter our data by gene variance and will use top 500 variable genes as input for TabPFN.

-The train and test tabular data for TABPFN should be transposed so the samples are in rows and genes in columns, the last column should contain the labels and train and test data should have **same** set of features in **same** order.
+The train and test tabular data for TabPFN should be transposed so the samples are in rows and genes in columns, the last column should contain the labels and train and test data should have **same** set of features in **same** order.

-Since TABPFN does not support data integration, we should try gene expression and copy number alteration data separately.
+Since TabPFN does not support data integration, we should try gene expression and copy number alteration data separately.

 ## CNA data